China's livestreaming attracts young hopefuls as competition grows

 "Today, livestreaming is one of the most important methods of communication for the international brands we work with," said Romomo Vice President Shining Li.
 "It doesn't just increase sales, but also helps brands to promote their brand values and products in a very efficient way."

 Indeed, the way brands approach livestreaming in China has also quickly evolved.
-From an initial focus on massive sales via deep discounts, story-telling and longer-term consumer engagement has increasingly become the goal.
+From an initial focus on massive sales via deep discounts, story-telling and longer-term consumer engagement have increasingly become the goal.

 For livestream host Shi Jianing, 28, building a relationship with the consumers she communicates with during broadcast sessions for brands such as Hugo Boss is key to sales success.